Sven Clement

-Sven Clement (born 19 January 1989) is a Luxembourgish politician and MP of the Pirate Party Luxembourg.
+Sven Clement (born 19 January 1989) is a Luxembourgish politician and MP of the Pirate Party Luxembourg of which he is also one of the founders.

-He studied business informatics at the Saarbrücken University and has been occupying a seat in the Chamber of Deputies for the Luxembourgish Pirate Party since 2018.
+He studied business informatics at Saarbrücken University and has served as a Member of the Chamber of Deputies for the Pirate Party since October 2018.

-He runs together with his party colleague, Jerry Weyer, a consulting company for digital communication, Clement & Weyer Consulting sàrl, which is also involved in other companies.
+Clement runs together with his party colleague, Jerry Weyer, a consulting company for digital communication, Clement & Weyer Consulting sàrl, which is also involved in other companies.

 Political career

 Sven Clement was already involved in the LSAP during his studies.
 However, he left the party after the parliamentary elections in 2009 and began searching on Google to find another political party to join.
-In 2010 he was elected together with 3 other candidates from the Pirate Party and the student parliament (AStA) of the Saarland University and was responsible for the University of the "Grande Région“(UGR), for public transport and for international cooperation.
+In 2010 he was elected together with 3 other candidates from the Pirate Party and the student parliament (AStA) of the Saarland University and was responsible for the University of the "Grande Région" (UGR), for public transport and for international cooperation.
 Sven Clement was President of the AStA in Saarbrücken from July 2012 to July 2014.

 In 2009 he was a founding member and the first president of the Pirate Party of Luxembourg.
 Most recently, he was confirmed at the National Congress on 10 December 2017.
-In the parliamentary elections on 14th October 2018, he was the lead candidate for the Pirate Party in the center constituency and was elected to the Chamber of Deputies as one of the party's two MPs.
+In the parliamentary elections on 14 October 2018, he was the lead candidate for the Pirate Party in the center constituency and was elected to the Chamber of Deputies as one of the party's two MPs.
 Today he is honorary chairman of the party.